lt-email-dev/lt-email-module-library/lt-cta.md

 # CTAs
 CTA stands for 'Call to Action'.
-We use Orage, Blue, and Green CTAs.
+We use Orange, Blue, and Green CTAs.
 They can have rounded or soft square edges
 ```
 VSCode Snippet: lt-cta
 ```